gagibran/udemy-java-the-complete-java-developer-course/README.md

     }
 }
 ```
-Which prints out: The value is 943
+Which prints out: `The value is 943`.

 We can create variables without assigning any value to them, in a declaration statement:
 ```java